XDM3 configuration examples

 Description

-Generates a Czech birthday number based on the birthday and sex parameter.
+Generates a Czech birthday number based on the birthday and sex parameters.
 The generated number is returned as a string.
-'RAND' will generate a random value.
-If the value is a date it will be used as it is.
+If the value is a date it will be used as is.
 All other values will be hashed.

 Input type